david125tran/Model-Context-Protocol-MCP/README.md

 ---

-## 02: AI Web-Search — Real-Time Retrieval for LLMs 🌐🧠
+## Project 02: AI Web-Search — Real-Time Retrieval for LLMs 🌐🧠

-- **Project Overview:**  This module creates a secure MCP server that forces an LLM to pull live data from the web before answering.
+- **Project Overview:**  This project creates a secure MCP server that forces an LLM to pull live data from the web before answering.
 Instead of hallucinations, the model fetches fresh context using **Tavily Search** + **OpenAI GPT-4o-mini**, then summarizes results for the user.
 - **Highlights**
   - 🔍 Forced real-time web search before answering
   - 🧱 Input validation + content sanitization